guru-desh/Intro-To-PACE-ICE/README.md

 In the Templates folder, I provide an outline on how to run a job array with these files.

-# SLURM Command Cheatsheet
+## SLURM Command Cheatsheet

 - `squeue -u <GT_USERNAME` - Checks jobs related to a GT username
 - `scancel <JOB_ID>` - Cancels a job on PACE
 - `module load anaconda3` - Loads Anaconda (so you can create your own conda environments)
+- `module load uv` - Loads `uv` (so you can create your own Python environments)
+- `salloc` - Allocates resources for an interactive job.
+Specify resources with flags like `--nodes`, `--ntasks-per-node`, `--time`, `--gpus`, `--gres`, etc.
+- `sbatch` - Submits a job to the queue.
+Requires a `.sbatch` file.

-# PACE Command Cheatsheet
+## PACE Command Cheatsheet

 - `pace-quota` - Gives information on PACE Storage and money in accounts

+## Troubleshooting

+Please refer to the [Troubleshooting](Advanced/troubleshooting.md) guide for more information on how to troubleshoot common issues with PACE.

-# Contact for Questions
+## Contact for Questions

 If you are having trouble with PACE, you can email the PACE Support team at <pace-support@oit.gatech.edu>

-If I am still a TA for ML, you can find me on EdStem.
-My GT email address is <gurudesh@gatech.edu>